lissadesouzacampos/The_best_classifier/README.md

 ## Obs
-This is the Capstone Project of the course *Machine Learning with Python* developed by IBM Skills Network and offered on Coursera.
+This is the Capstone Project of the course *Machine Learning with Python*, an online non-credit course authorized by IBM Skills Network and offered through Coursera.